alyssa-denary/coding-notes/css/FCC-CSS-Grid.md

     Also, create a `.quote::after` selector and set the `content` property to `"` with a space preceding it.
 - Create a `.lists` selector and set the `list-style-type` property to `none`.
 This will get rid of the bullet points on the list items.

-## CSS Grid
-- For additional control over the layout of your content, you can have a CSS Grid within a CSS Grid.
-Set the `display` property of your `.heading` selector to `grid`.
-- Now you can style the content of the `.heading` element with CSS Grid.
-    The CSS `repeat()` function is used to repeat a value, rather than writing it out manually, and is helpful for grid layouts.
-For example, setting the `grid-template-columns` property to `repeat(20, 200px)` would create 20 columns each `200px` wide.
-    Give your `.heading` element a `grid-template-columns` property set to `repeat(2, 1fr)` to create two columns of equal width.
-- The default settings for CSS Grid will create additional rows as needed, unlike Flexbox.
-- If you wanted to add more social icons, but keep them on the same row, you would need to update `grid-template-columns` to create additional columns.
-As an alternative, you can use the `grid-auto-flow` property.
-    This property takes either `row` or `column` as the first value, with an optional second value of `dense`. `grid-auto-flow` uses an auto-placement algorithm to adjust the grid layout.
-Setting it to `column` will tell the algorithm to create new columns for content as needed.
-The `dense` value allows the algorithm to backtrack and fill holes in the grid with smaller items, which can result in items appearing out of order.
-    For your `.social-icons` selector, set the `grid-auto-flow` property to `column`.
-- Now the auto-placement algorithm will kick in when you add a new icon element.
-However, the algorithm defaults the new column width to be `auto`, which will not match your current columns.
-    You can override this with the `grid-auto-columns` property.
-Give the `.social-icons` selector a `grid-auto-columns` property set to `1fr`.
-- Much like Flexbox, with CSS Grid you can align the content of grid items with `align-items` and `justify-items`. `align-items` will align child elements along the column axis, and `justify-items` will align child elements along the row axis.
-- Your `.text` element is not a CSS Grid, but you can create columns within an element without using Grid by using the `column-width` property.
-- Magazines often use justified text in their printed content to structure their layout and control the flow of their content.
-While this works in printed form, justified text on websites can be an accessibility concern, for example presenting challenges for folks with dyslexia.
-    To make your project look like a printed magazine, give the `.text` selector a `text-align` property set to `justify`.
-- The images should be within a two column, three row layout.
-Give the `.image-wrapper` selector a `grid-template-columns` property set to `2fr 1fr` and a `grid-template-rows` property set to `repeat(3, min-content)`.
-This will give our grid rows that adjust in height based on the content, but columns that remain a fixed width based on the container.
-- The `gap` property is a shorthand way to set the value of `column-gap` and `row-gap` at the same time.
-If given one value, it sets the `column-gap` and `row-gap` both to that value.
-If given two values, it sets the `row-gap` to the first value and the `column-gap` to the second.
-- The `place-items` property can be used to set the `align-items` and `justify-items` values at the same time.
-The `place-items` property takes one or two values.
-If one value is provided, it is used for both the `align-items` and `justify-items` properties.
-If two values are provided, the first value is used for the `align-items` property and the second value is used for the `justify-items` property.